TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-09-08 - Decreases USA Sentry Drone gun upgrade time by 66%, cost by 20% <a name='link__20220908__1162_sentry_drone_upgrade'></a>
 **Changes**

-- **TWEAK**: Decreases USA Sentry Drone gun upgrade time by 66%, from 30 to 10 seconds.
+- **TWEAK**: The USA Sentry Drone's gun upgrade time is decreased by 66%, from 30 to 10 seconds.
-- **TWEAK**: Decreases USA Sentry Drone gun upgrade cost by 20%, from 1000 to 800.
+- **TWEAK**: The USA Sentry Drone's gun upgrade cost is decreased by 20%, from 1000 to 800.

 **Links**